Dynamsoft/Dynamic-Web-TWAIN-REST-dotnet/readme.md

    <Import Project="..\..\DynamicWebTWAIN.Service\runtimes.targets" />
    ```

 4. Create an instance of JSInterop.
+You need to use a license which is for both Dynamic Web TWAIN and Dynamosft Document Viewer ([apply for a 30-day trial](https://www.dynamsoft.com/customer/license/trialLicense?product=dwtddv)).

    ```csharp
    private JSInterop _jsInterop = null;